 Dave and the children used the hotel swimming pool and really enjoyed it.
 It was a really welcoming space and great for families although it could have done with a few more changing rooms.
 The children always feel like they’ve had a proper holiday when they’ve been swimming and they really enjoyed it.

-We also spent some time in the hotel lounge which was a beautiful space with windows looking out over the sea and so many comfy seats.
+We also spent some time in the hotel lounge which was a beautiful space with windows looking out over the sea and the famous Fistral beach and so many comfy seats.
 There was also the main Pebbles Bar where we sat to do a bear factory activity – also free of charge – that the children loved.
 Plus, it was a lovely place to sit with a cup of tea for a while.

 The hotel has an indoor soft play area that was really popular with younger children and I would say best suited to preschoolers.
 LP and Little Man loved the outdoor play area which was a fantastic addition to the hotel but a real shame that it isn’t better connected to the hotel – as it’s accessed through the hotel car park and not through the main hotel.
 It just meant it was really far from toilets or even the bar if you felt like grabbing a drink to enjoy outside whilst the children were playing.

 On our second night of our stay we had dinner in the hotel’s Cove Restaurant.
-The restaurant doesn’t have the same feel as the rest of the hotel – where the lounge and bar are modern, bright and airy with a really welcoming feel and lovely atmosphere the restaurant feels dated and more like a conference centre.
+The ocean view restaurant doesn’t have the same feel as the rest of the hotel – where the lounge and bar are modern, bright and airy with a really welcoming feel and lovely atmosphere the restaurant feels dated and more like a conference centre.
 It doesn’t have any real ambience to it and felt quite bright as the lights couldn’t be dimmed or anything over dinner.
-But, the room does have nice views of the coast and the menu looked really lovely and varied.
+But, the room does have nice views over Fistral beach and the menu looked really lovely and varied.